 The presentations will be emailed to everyone who has paid for the series and should, of course, not be shared.

 If you purchase the course after the classes have already begun, I will provide links to the presentations you missed.

-For every 50 people beyond the initial 200 subscribers, a new free bonus lecture will be made available to all subscribers.
+For every 50 people beyond the initial target of 200 subscribers, a new free bonus lecture will be made available to all subscribers.

 Unlike actual tours in Israel, no VAT will be charged and no passport information will be required.

 Payment is not per person but per subscriber email address.
 Couples and families of course will be able to watch together.